How to get an invalidity pension and what are its grades

 2nd degree disability

-Indicates a 50-69% reduction in your ability to work.
-This degree often occurs after major injuries such as spinal surgery, cervical spine surgery or after long-term illnesses (such as autoimmune diseases, heart failure, advanced diabetes, etc.).
+Indicates a 50-69% reduction in working capacity.
+This degree often occurs after major injuries such as spinal surgery, cervical spine surgery or after long-term illnesses (e.g. autoimmune diseases, heart failure, advanced diabetes, etc.).

 For example, a patient who has undergone surgery for a herniated disc and has limited mobility and persistent back pain and is unable to perform his or her original physically demanding job but is able to do administrative work, for example, may qualify.